djui/mvp/README.md

 # MVP

-MVP (Most Valuable apP), generates a ranked list of currently installed iOS app on your devices based on their release or purchase date.
-The idea is that the older an app is and still installed on your device, the higher its value for you as it's assumed you still use it (built-in apps from Apple are obviously excluded as can't be purchased, luckily).
+MVP (Most Valuable apP) generates a ranked list of currently installed iOS apps on your devices based on their release or purchase date.
+The idea is that the older an app is and still installed on your device, the higher its value for you assuming you still use it (built-in apps from Apple are obviously excluded as can't be purchased, luckily).

 # Usage